LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingest-data-from-csv-files.md

 ## Prerequisites

-* You have some structured data files in CSV format you wish to have available from the Data Platform
+* You have some structured data files you wish to have available from the Data Platform
 * You have access to the Hackney Data Platform
 * The department you are placing this data into the data platform has the manual CSV upload functionality enabled.

 ## Steps

+- Ensure your data meets the following requirments before proceeding.
+    - You have saved the data as a "CSV" file format, using a comma to separate fields.
+      When [exporting from Excel][excel_csv], select the "CSV UTF-8" option.
+    - The first row of the CSV contains the names of the columns as you wish them to appear within the Data Platform.
+      If there are any empty rows before the column names delete them before exporting the file.

 - Sign in to the AWS Management Console and open the [Amazon S3 console][aws_s3_console].

-- In the Buckets list, choose a landing zone bucket, either the `dataplatform-stg-landing-zone` or `dataplatform-prod-landing-zone` bucket.
+- In the Buckets list, select the landing zone bucket, at [dataplatform-stg-landing-zone][aws_dataplatform_stg_landing_zone].
   Navigate to your departments manual upload folder, see below for structure.

   ```